dawidmpunkt/rumble-for-steamdeck/The_Mod.md

 <br />Figure of a Rumblestick (Motor integrated into the Joystick cap).

 ![Alt text](pictures/Rumblestick2.jpg)
 <br />Figure of a Rumblestick (Motor integrated into the Joystick cap).
+The orange wire is connected to the shell of the motor to allow capacitative touch function of the stick (capacitative switch).

 ### Configuring the DRV2605L Haptics Driver